marlatte/marlatte/README.md

 I'm Walker, a Full Stack Software Developer 👨‍💻

+I built [BranfordVolunteers.org](https://www.branfordvolunteers.org/) on behalf of [Antonym Partners](https://antonympartners.com/) and the Branford Community Foundation.
-I built [BranfordVolunteers.org](https://www.branfordvolunteers.org/), a place for nonprofits to <br /> publicize their needs and for volunteers to find opportunities, <br /> on behalf of [Antonym Partners](https://antonympartners.com/) and the Branford Community Foundation.
+<br> The platform created a much-needed place for nonprofits to publicize their openings and for volunteers to find opportunities.

 ### 💼 My Background